If you sign up for this guff, you know I like to pluck a retro name out of the air and create a persona.

 Those bitches take hella time.

-But the really wonderful thing is, you get that cost deducted if you book the work.
+But the really wonderful thing is you get that cost deducted if you book the work.
+Yay.

-She doesn’t want to pay upfront and she can’t accept I don’t allow endless rewrites.
+She doesn’t want to pay upfront, she can’t accept I don’t allow endless rewrites, and she won’t tolerate a freelancer who refuses to take writing advice from her and her team.

 Yous reading this ain’t stupid.